emmajanedrews/base-template/_posts/2018-04-20-5-truths-for-fiduciaries-to-reflect-on.md

 tags:
   - Investment News
 excerpt: >-
-  There’s been a lot of news circulating recently about the F word.
+  There’s been a lot of news circulating recently about the F-word.
 Of course, I’m talking about “fiduciary.”
 Today, I’d like to share my thoughts on recent developments, as well as list five truths I think we should all reflect on.
   The first of these truths is that there must be a fiduciary standard.
 To learn